What is the engagement center?

-Why is the City piloting an engagement center?
+Why did the City open the engagement center?

 The City of Boston has scaled up multiple efforts to address the national housing and opioid crises affecting Newmarket Square and surrounding neighborhoods.
 Efforts include increasing access to housing and recovery services, adding dedicated outreach workers to engage individuals on the streets, beautifying the neighborhood with public art and enhanced cleanup efforts, implementing good neighbor policies, and extending the hours of Boston Police Department patrols.

 Planning for the engagement center has been informed by the concerns and ideas expressed in the many community meetings coordinated by residents, neighborhood associations, local businesses, and City departments.
 Homeless guests at City shelters, City departments, law enforcement, service providers and neighborhood associations have identified the lack of safe, recreational space for homeless individuals in the neighborhood.
 Individuals participating in area recovery services have also identified that indoor/outdoor seating, basic amenities, restrooms, and workstations would be a great addition to the clinical services they access in the neighborhood throughout the day.